darsepor/rogue-bench/README.md

+# Initial Results 2025/07/28:

+The LLMs fail miserably, they understand what is going on but navigating tiles seems to be an issue.
+It is lucky if the agent leaves the initial room or goes through a corridors.
+It is most likely a tokenization rather than performance issue, as tokens most certainly do not correspond to, say, game tiles marked by '.', etc. The next step is to encode Rogue's ASCII GUI in a tokenizer-friendly way and/or use a parser already present in this environment.

 # Rogueinabox: a Rogue environment for AI learning

   Rogueinabox is a higly modular and configurable learning environment built around the videogame Rogue,